 John W. Oller, Jr., Ph.D.

 Here is the key to answering that question: true representations correctly understood are just as necessary to health and well-being as they are to ordinary language acquisition and successful communication.
-They are absolutely foundational.Theoretical work (see Entropy 2010) backed by sound research in mathematics, physics, biochemistry, immunology, toxicology, the neurosciences, and linguistics (see Biosemiotic Entropy 2012-2013) shows that the success of social interactions as well as the biological communications on which health in general depends all require connecting abstract symbols with their intended meanings.
-Ultimately those meanings are grounded in material bodily objects.
+They are absolutely foundational.Theoretical work (see Entropy 2010) backed by sound research in mathematics, physics, biochemistry, immunology, toxicology, the neurosciences, and linguistics (see Biosemiotic Entropy 2012-2014) shows that the success of linguistic-social interactions as well as the biological communications on which health in general depends all require connecting abstract symbols with their intended meanings.
+Even in marketing, economics, education, and high stakes communication in general, in the long-run sound theory and research show that true representations are essential (see Images that Work and references cited there).
+Ultimately, the meanings of true representations are grounded in mappings of abstract signs (words, phrases, and higher units) into the stream of ordinary experience populated by material bodily entities interacting with each other in space and time.

-As explained in the general theory of signs (Discourse Processes 2005, 40.2, 115-144), valid connections between representations and the facts they purport to be about are what is meant by ordinary "true" reports, faithful descriptions, kept promises, and the like.
+As explained in the general theory of signs (Discourse Processes 2005; also, Modern Language Journal 2005), valid connections between representations and the facts they purport to be about are what is meant by ordinary "true" reports, faithful descriptions, kept promises, and the like.
 As Donald Davidson (1996, Journal of Philosophy, 93, 263-278) explained in a famous paper about "truth", if Brutus killed Caesar, then saying that Brutus did so, is telling the truth.
 True connections require pragmatic mapping of referring terms and phrases in the right sequence and in dynamic stereoscopic arrangements that fit the facts in a timely manner.
 In biological systems, toxins, disease agents, radiant injuries, and their interactions disrupt biological control systems.
 In biology, as in all ordinary communications, like an upright posture or a plomb wall, true representations work better than ones that are out of kelter.
-Distorted, imperfect, incomplete representations (errors, lies, and nonsense mistaken for true representations of facts) especially in biology, lead to breakdowns, disorders, diseases, and ultimately to death.
-On a happier note, sound theory, careful research, and clinical results show that certain toxic exposures and manufactured pathogens need to be avoided.
-Also, there are natural antioxidants such as astaxanthin and other phytochemicals that can help to cleanse the body of toxins and keep the immune systems tuned up.
+Distorted, imperfect, incomplete representations (errors, lies, and nonsense mistaken for valid representations of facts) especially in biology, lead to breakdowns, disorders, diseases, and ultimately to death.
+On a happier note, sound theory, careful research, and clinical results show that certain toxic exposures and manufactured pathogens can be avoided.
+Also, there are natural antioxidants such as astaxanthan and other phytochemicals that can help to cleanse the body of toxins and keep the immune systems tuned up.
 By avoiding unnecessary injurious exposures, eating a healthy diet, getting adequate sunshine, rest, and regular vigorous exercise, it is possible to maintain or even restore health and prevent many disorders, diseases, and untimely fatalities.
-By contrast, corrupted representations, from genes upward through the central nervous system and beyond in social relationships, tend toward undesirable results.
+By contrast, corrupted representations, from genes upward through the central nervous system (see the paper on aluminum below) and beyond, even in social and international relationships, tend toward undesirable, even catastrophic, outcomes.

 Oller is the principal author of Milestones: Normal Speech and Language Development Across the Life Span (Plural Publishing, 2014 2nd edition).Cases: Introducing Communication Disorders Across the Life Span (Plural Publishing, 2010), Autism: the Diagnosis, Treatment, & Etiology of the Undeniable Epidemic (Jones & Bartlett parent company to Allied Health, 2010); and Images that Work: Creating Successful Messages in Marketing and High Stakes Communication (Quorum, 1999).
-One of the predictions and findings of the Milestones project is the fact that child development from conception forward progresses more rapidly, consciously, and with greater intellectual capacity and more intense interest in language than prior theoreticians thought possible.
+One of the predictions emerging from the theory of abstraction first published in 1995, and explained at anintroductory level in the first and second editions of the Milestones book (2006 and 2014) is the fact that child development from conception forward progresses more rapidly, more consciously, more deliberately, and with greater intellectual capacity and more intense interest in language than prior theoreticians had thought possible.
 Among the breakthroughs documented in Milestones is the practical clinical demonstration that human infants are already engaged in language learning before they are born and that they can learn to comprehend many words, both spoken (Bergelson & Swingley, 2012, Proceedings of the National Academy of Sciences of the United States of America, 109.9, 3253-3258) and written (Robert C. Titzer, 2005-2013) before they can say a single word intelligibly.
-It was argued years earlier by Stephen D. Krashen (1985, Input Hypothesis) that comprehension must precede the production of meaningful words in any language and the Milestones project (2006-2014; and prior works) spelled out the steps of the process of abstraction in greater detail.
-The theory of abstraction, in particular, showed how and why comprehension is easier and generally precedes production.
+It was argued years earlier by Stephen D. Krashen (1985, Input Hypothesis) that comprehension must precede the production of meaningful words in any language and the Milestones project (2006-2014; and prior works leading up to those books) spelled out the steps of the process of abstraction in considerable detail.
+The theory of abstraction, in particular, showed how and why comprehension is easier to attain, develops earlier, and generally precedes production.
 In the early stages of first language development it must do so for reasons that are plainly spelled out in the theory.
 Also, as shown in the attached video, compliments of Robert C. Titzer and Chad Murdock (award winning videographer, television producer, and documentary journalist extraordinaire), we now have irrefutable evidence available to all the world showing that babies can learn to read earlier than most of us dared to dream.

 Anne Dachel at Age of Autism in her review says: